 Disappointingly, there isn't any way to swap between one of the six monkeys after selecting the world.
 It would make more sense to add this functionality into the game if you are having trouble with a particular stage.
 As each character has unique stats based on bounce, size, speed, and jump, it would undoubtedly come in handy.
 Champion medals are earned in each world if completed without using a continue.
 Collect them in each world, and you'll unlock the final set of stages.

 Super Monkey Ball: Banana Blitz HD is a solid remaster of a sub-par Super Monkey Ball title.
 The visual style works for the series, and most of the party games that were included represent the best ones from the original release.
 The online leaderboard integration for the Decathlon and Time Attack modes is a great addition.
 There are unlockable outfits, and even Sonic the Hedgehog has been added to the game.
 All of the original music from the Wii release has been replaced due to licensing issues.Note: Super Monkey Ball: Banana Blitz HD was reviewed on Xbox One.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.